Skip to content

 LeftRight

-Ryanair CEO Michael O'Leary warned European jet fuel supply could run short from May, with 25-30% of Europe's jet fuel sourced from The Gulf; the global jet fuel benchmark has more than doubled to roughly $195 per barrel.
+Ryanair CEO Michael O'Leary warned on 1 April that European jet fuel could run short from May.
+About 25-30% of Europe's supply comes from the Persian Gulf, and the benchmark price has more than doubled to roughly $195 per barrel.
+Ryanair hedged 80% of its fuel needs at lower prices.

 Two more Americans killed in action since Day 29.
 Thirty personnel remain out of action; ten are seriously wounded.